BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 > _Problem Solved:_ Carmen wants to make user information verifiable.

 Carmen's first expansion of her CryptFinger design is to make it verifiable.
 This will have some limited utility when data is initially accessed.
-Users can check the signature of the CryptFinger results against a public key, and verify that it matches the public key.
+Users can check the signature of the CryptFinger results against a public key, and verify that the signature matches that public key.
 If the public key is hosted on the same URL as the CryptFinger data, then it proves that the CryptFinger app hasn't been compromised.
-If it's hosted on a Public-Key Infrastructure (PKI) server, it may offer different assurances.
+If it's hosted on a Public-Key Infrastructure (PKI) server, it may offer assurances about thes server itself.
 (For any validation of this sort, the validator is the one responsible for figuring out how strong any assurances are and what the implicit dangers are.)

 However, making CryptFinger verifiable offers a more powerful expansion: the Envelopes containing CryptFinger results can now be passed around, and those Envelopes can be validated at any time by any holder.
-Any changes will show up in the Envelope no longer being verifiable.
-An Envelope could even be verified far in the future if there's some remaining proof of ht epublic key that was used to sign the Envelope!
+An Envelope could even be verified far in the future if there's some remaining proof of the public key that was used to sign the Envelope!
+If a third-party ever tries to make changes to a CryptFinger Envelope's content, the Envelope will no longer be verifiable!

-In order to add authentication to CryptFinger results, Carmen wraps it, adds validation data, then wraps that, and signs it.
-The result is a signature that applies to the validation data and the original CryptFinger data alike.
+In order to add authentication to CryptFinger results, Carmen wraps them, adds verifier data, then wraps that and signs it.
+The result is a signature that applies to the verifier data and the original CryptFinger data alike.

-Here's Carmen's CryptFinger results with the validation info:
+Here's Carmen's CryptFinger results with the verifier info:
 ```
 {
     "carmen@cryptfinger.com" [